-The final fuel consumption and emission factors are shown in Annex 7 for 1985-2016.
-The total fuel consumption and emissions are shown in Annex 8, per vehicle category and as grand totals, for 1985-2016 (and NFR format in Annex 16.
-In Annex 15, fuel consumption and emission factors as well as total emissions are given in CollectER format for 2016.
+The final fuel consumption and emission factors are shown in Annex 7 for 1985-2018.
+The total fuel consumption and emissions are shown in Annex 8, per vehicle category and as grand totals, for 1985-2018 (and NFR format in Annex 16).
+In Annex 15, fuel consumption and emission factors as well as total emissions are given in CollectER format for 2018.

-In the following Figures 4.5 - 4.13, km related fuel consumption factors, and the fuel and km related emission factors for CO_2 (km related only), NO_x , NMVOC, CO, TSP, BC, CH4 and N2O are shown per vehicle type for the Danish road transport.
+In the following, Figures 4.5 - 4.13, km related fuel consumption factors, and the fuel and km related emission factors for CO_2 (km related only), NO_x , NMVOC, CO, TSP, BC, CH_4 and N_2O are shown per vehicle type for the Danish road transport.

-For CO2 the neat gasoline/diesel emission factors shown in Table 4.3 are country specific values, and come from the DEA.
-In 2006 and 2008, respectively, bio ethanol and biodiesel became available from a limited number of gas filling stations in Denmark, and today bio ethanol and biodiesel is added to all fuel commercially available.
-Following the IPCC guideline definitions, bio ethanol is regarded as CO2 neutral for the transport sector as such.
-The sulphur content for bio ethanol/biodiesel is assumed to be zero and hence, the aggregated CO2 (and SO2) factors for gasoline/diesel have been adjusted, on the basis of the energy content of neat gasoline/diesel and bio ethanol/biodiesel, respectively, in the available fuels.
+For CO_2 , the neat gasoline/diesel emission factors shown in Table 4.3 are country specific values, and come from the DEA.
+In 2006 and 2008, respectively, bioethanol and biodiesel became available from a limited number of gas filling stations in Denmark, and today bio ethanol and biodiesel (FAME) is added to all fuel commercially available.
+Following the IPCC guideline definitions, bio fuels are in principle regarded as CO_2 neutral for the transport sector as such.
+A small part of carbon (and the associated CO_2 emissions) in biodiesel, however, have a fossil origin due to the use of fossil-derived methanol in the biodiesel production process.
+This is accounted for in the emission inventories by following the biodiesel fossil carbon content calculation methodology provided by Sempos (2019).